 I. Laws Governing the Operations and Administration of AIIB

-AIIB Under International Law
+A. AIIB Under International Law

-The Asian Infrastructure Investment Bank (AIIB) is an international organization established by the AIIB Articles of Agreement (entered into force Dec.
-25, 2015), a multilateral treaty, the Parties to which comprise the Membership of the Bank.
+AIIB is an international organization established by the AIIB Articles of Agreement (entered into force on December 25, 2015), a multilateral treaty, the Parties to which comprise the Membership of the Bank.
 Accordingly, AIIB is both constituted and governed by public international law, the sources of which include applicable international conventions, customary international law, general principles of law and subsidiary means for the determination of rules of law.

-Notwithstanding its international legal personality independent of that of its Members, AIIB, unlike States, does not possess general competence.
+Unlike its sovereign Members, AIIB does not possess general competence.
 In other words, it may only exercise those powers expressly or impliedly bestowed upon it by the Articles of Agreement.
-In the furtherance of AIIB’s mandate, internal legislation is issued by the governance organs of AIIB, deriving its effect from the Articles of Agreement.
+In the furtherance of AIIB’s mandate, internal legislation is issued by the governing bodies of AIIB, deriving its effect from the Articles of Agreement.
 The resulting organization and effect of such legislation is established by AIIB’s Internal Legal Framework.

-Internal Legal Framework
+B. AIIB’s Internal Legal Framework